DOM Inspection for Dynamic Content

 FAQ

 How do I prevent CI/CD timeouts when inspecting heavily dynamic SPAs?
-Replace arbitrary delays with waitForNetworkIdle and explicit MutationObserver debounce thresholds.
+Replace arbitrary delays with waitForLoadState('networkidle') and explicit MutationObserver debounce thresholds.
+Set a generous timeout in your Playwright config for SPA routes that perform multiple async data fetches.

 How are dynamic violations weighted in pipeline gates?
 Critical violations block merges immediately.
-Moderate violations trigger warnings unless cumulative thresholds are exceeded.
+Moderate violations trigger warnings.
+Use the severity gate script pattern to parse scan JSON and apply your team’s weighting policy.

 In This Section